TRW Inc.: In the media

 Christopher John Boyce was a TRW employee convicted of selling security secrets to the Soviet Union via the Soviet embassy in Mexico City in the mid-1970s.
 Boyce and his accomplice, Andrew Daulton Lee, were the subjects of the best-selling 1979 Robert Lindsey book The Falcon and the Snowman, and the 1985 film of the same title.

 Representatives from Space Technology Laboratories (STL) present their ICBM expertise to Don and Pete in Mad Men season 2 episode "The Jet Set".

 The Star Trek: The Original Series season 1 episode "Operation -- Annihilate!"
 (13 April 1967) was filmed on the then-TRW campus (now Northrop Grumman's Space Park) in Redondo Beach, California.
 The two sets of stairs shown are those leading to the cafeteria of Building S. William Shatner had previously filmed at the TRW campus for the Outer Limits episode "Cold Hands, Warm Heart".
-In the episode, he plays an astronaut for "Project Vulcan".
+The 1967 sci-fi film Countdown, also filmed at the TRW Space Park.

 The TRW building is supposedly one of the credit company buildings demolished in the 1999 film Fight Club.
-This is because at the time the book was written, TRW was in the business of credit reporting.
 However, there is no TRW building in Delaware, where the demolition purportedly happens.

+TRW equipment/boxes can be seen stored and being unloaded in the film Close Encounters of the Third Kind during scenes filmed at Devils Tower.